acxxa/Hands-On-Machine-Learning/README.md

 ### What is the goal of this project?

+I want to learn machine learning as fast as possible, because of its usefulness in basically any field of computer science.
+I want to finish this project in one semester with a deeper understanding of the past, present, and future developments in machine learning.
+I want to finish this project with a few machine learning projects built from scratch that I can show off.
+In the short term, I suppose

 ### What is the timeline of this project?

 - Week 1 (Jan 17 - 23):